river-now/river/internal/site/backend/__static/markdown/blog/vercel-skew-protection.md

 `x-deployment-id`).
 This tells Vercel's infrastructure to route the request to a deployment that matches the current client.

-Aassuming that (i)&nbsp;you are still within the keep-alive period for Vercel Skew Protection and (ii)&nbsp;no fundamentally incompatible database or similar migrations have occurred, user requests from the outdated client should still succeed, even if your application's latest deployment "broke" the previous
+Assuming that (i)&nbsp;you are still within the keep-alive period for Vercel Skew Protection and (ii)&nbsp;no fundamentally incompatible database or similar migrations have occurred, user requests from the outdated client should still succeed, even if your application's latest deployment "broke" the previous